 CONTROLLER is the parameter name for the controller variable, which specifies which controller the host is to connect through.
-The choices are THIS_CONTROLLER, which can be shortened to THIS, and OTHER_CONTROLLER, which can be shortened to OTHER.
+The choices are THIS CONTROLLER and OTHER CONTROLLER.

 PORT=port

 PORT is the parameter name for the port variable that specifies which host port (1 or 2) the connection is on.